Catfan7/Catalocke/README.md

 Outside turned from big obsidian cube to layer of concrete on the outside (but still an obsidian cube) - End exploit prevention -
 Mostly everything is in crawl mode -
-Really obscure portal reference -
+Really obscure Portal reference -
 Overall better

 Version 2: